bschwede/linkenhancer/README.md

 This module wraps up some [examples mentioned in the German Webtrees Manual](https://wiki.genealogy.net/Webtrees_Handbuch/Entwicklungsumgebung#Beispiel_-_Querverweise_zu_Datens.C3.A4tzen) and improves the application of these improvements - each component can be activated individually.

-The main purpose of this module is to make **links to data records** stored in family trees more convenient.
+The main purpose of this module is to make [**links to data records**](#enhancedlinks) stored in family trees more convenient.
 This avoids having to store fully qualified links, which impairs the portability of Gedcom data.
 By linking the notes to the GEDCOM data records (persons, families, sources, etc.) from the text, it is easier to replace the history module and thus also save this information in the GEDCOM file.
-The option of embedding the **images** already inserted in the family tree in the notes rounds off this approach.
+The option of embedding the [**images**](#mdimg) already inserted in the family tree in the notes rounds off this approach.
 The link function is controlled via the [anchor part of the URI](https://developer.mozilla.org/en-US/docs/Learn_web_development/Howto/Web_mechanics/What_is_a_URL), so it's no problem, if this module is not active - the url just point to the current webtrees page.

 Additionally there are some goodies more or less related with links:

+- The note textarea can be a [**visual markdown editor**](#mde) with **markdown help**.
-- A **context sensitive help link** to the [german webtrees manual](https://wiki.genealogy.net/Webtrees_Handbuch) can be activated in the small menu at the top of the page.
+- A [**context sensitive help link**](#wthb) to the [german webtrees manual](https://wiki.genealogy.net/Webtrees_Handbuch) can be activated in the small menu at the top of the page.
 - The **site title can be a link** to the tree homepage or the user my page.

-- The note textarea can be a **visual markdown editor** with **markdown help**.
+<a name="enhancedlinks"></a>
 ### Enhanced links
 Although webtrees replaces [XREFs](https://wiki.genealogy.net/GEDCOM/XREF_ID) such as `@I2@` in notes with a **cross-reference** and it's appropriate display name, this is not so flexible.
 You can't determine the display name.
 Unfortunately, this does not work in the HTML block on the start page if you want to refer to a data record in the continuous text without inserting absolute references (such absolute references could be entered in the source code of the HTML block as follows, for example: `<a href="https://mytree.somewhere/tree/mytree/individual/I2">Jon Doe</a>`).